 You may want to hold onto your car for a bit longer, but below are some of the indicators that it may be time to trade in your car for a new set of wheels:

 - The repair costs are the same or more than replacement costs.

 - Your current car is unsafe to operate.

 - You’re holding onto a car out of nostalgia.

 - You need a car to last long-term.

 - A trusted mechanic told you it’s time for a replacement.

 How to make your choice

 There are financial, emotional and situational implications to consider when choosing between repairing or replacing your car.
 Consulting a trusted mechanic can be a big help.
-If you’re leaning toward replacing your car, you can find information on auto loans here.
+If you’re leaning toward replacing your car, you can find information on auto financing here.